An Exploration of the Newly Approved PAH Agents and the Future of PAH

 - Ghofrani HA, Galiè N, Grimminger F, et al. Riociguat for the treatment of pulmonary arterial hypertension.
 N Engl J Med 2013;369:330-40.

-Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Valvular Heart Disease, Congenital Heart Disease, CHD & Pediatrics and Imaging, CHD & Pediatrics and Prevention, CHD & Pediatrics and Quality Improvement, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Computed Tomography, Nuclear Imaging, Hypertension
+Clinical Topics: Congenital Heart Disease and Pediatric Cardiology, Dyslipidemia, Heart Failure and Cardiomyopathies, Noninvasive Imaging, Prevention, Valvular Heart Disease, Congenital Heart Disease, CHD and Pediatrics and Imaging, CHD and Pediatrics and Prevention, CHD and Pediatrics and Quality Improvement, Lipid Metabolism, Acute Heart Failure, Heart Failure and Cardiac Biomarkers, Computed Tomography, Nuclear Imaging, Hypertension

 Keywords: Anemia, Aortic Valve, Biological Markers, Cardiac Catheterization, Cardiac Output, Cost of Illness, Diarrhea, Double-Blind Method, Dyspnea, Endothelin Receptor Antagonists, Endothelins, Epoprostenol, Exercise Tolerance, Guanylate Cyclase, Heart Defects, Congenital, Heart Failure, Heart Valve Diseases, Heart Ventricles, Hospital Mortality, Hypertension, Hypotension, Natriuretic Peptide, Brain, Phosphodiesterase 5 Inhibitors, Positron-Emission Tomography, Receptors, Endothelin, Vascular Diseases, Vascular Resistance, Ventricular Function, Right